-Before we can find out why we have different skin colors, we should first understand the basic science behind our skin.
-First of all, there is no such thing as “black”, “white”, “red”, or “yellow” in terms of skin color.
+Before we can find out why we have different skin colors, we must first understand the basic science behind our skin.
+First of all, there is no such thing as “black”, “white”, “red” or “yellow” in terms of skin color.
 There are simply mixtures of colors and variations, depending on your genetic makeup.

 Why Are There Different Skin Colors?

 To answer that question, we need to turn back the clock about 1.2 million years or so, when “humans” as we know them began losing their fur and walking erect.
-Since that point, humanoids have been susceptible to the endless process of natural selection, in which favorable genes promote traits that aid survival, and are thus passed along to successive generations.
-The most important adaptation that early humans developed?
-The ability to survive sunlight.
+The leading hypothesis at present is that humans started losing hair and moved to more open plains, causing their skin to come in direct contact with the sun.

-For this reason, we see darker-skinned people most commonly near the Equator, where sunlight is in abundance throughout the year; this extends beyond Africa – to Asia, South America, and the Middle East as well!
+For this reason, we see darker-skinned people most commonly near the Equator, where sunlight is in abundance throughout the year; this extends beyond Africa to Asia, South America, and the Middle East!
 Interestingly enough, it wasn’t until less than 100,000 years ago that skin color began to change.
 Humans were dark-skinned for the vast majority of their history.
-However, as human beings began spreading throughout the globe – into Europe, northern Asia, and eventually the Americas, they discovered areas with decidedly less sunshine.
+However, as human beings began spreading throughout the globe into Europe, northern Asia, and eventually the Americas, they discovered areas with decidedly less sunshine.
 This is where the second stumble in the human history of skin color arose—vitamin deficiency.

 One of the key vitamins for human health is vitamin D, which helps the body absorb calcium and other minerals that are essential for bone growth and repair.
 Unfortunately, our primary source of vitamin D is linked to sunshine; the radiation actually helps to synthesize vitamin D in the skin, in conjunction with another chemical.
-Thus, for people living in colder climates, or areas which experience darkness for extended periods of time throughout the year, having dark skin meant blocking that radiation, and thus lacking in vitamin D.
+Thus, for people living in colder climates, or areas that experience darkness for extended periods of time throughout the year, having dark skin meant blocking that radiation, which meant a low level of vitamin D production.

-The expression of pigment is controlled by six main genes in the body, and this genetic makeup is largely determined by your parents and the generations that came before them.
+The expression of pigment is controlled by six main genes in the body, a genetic makeup that is largely determined by your parents and the generations that came before them.
 That’s how natural selection works; as small blips, errors, additions, and mutations to genetic structure occur, we see genetic anomalies in terms of skin color expression, etc. When those anomalies result in higher survivability, they are passed on to one’s children.
 The majority of genes that control pigmentation have now been identified, and we can trace the progression of skin color across the world—and throughout history!

 For example, the melanocortin 1 receptor gene is what determines whether the body produces eumelanin and pheomelanin at all, and by comparing the genetics of chimpanzees and early humans, we see that this particular gene was positively selected in a major way once apes lost their fur.
 Similarly, the KIT ligand gene and Agouti signaling peptide gene control eumelanin production, and were positively selected in populations that moved out of Africa, to areas where less eumelanin (brown and black pigment) was needed.